 This is the paediatric-specific version of the adult focussed TCAR, and is therefore ideal for nurses who care for children with major trauma in the post-resuscitation phase.

-The course follows the same format as TCAR, and can be booked through the same website (see above).
+The course follows the same format as TCAR and is currently available as a live online class.
+It can be booked through the same website (see above).